Common module settings

 UseCngCertificates

 This directive is available for modules that support TLS/SSL on the Windows platform.
-When set to TRUE, the module uses the Windows Cryptography API: Next Generation (CNG) to verify certificates.
-The default value is FALSE.
+When set to TRUE, the module uses the Windows Cryptography API: Next Generation (CNG) to access the private keys associated with certificates identified by a thumbprint.
 This functionality is only available on Windows platforms.

 Exec